 The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts, or other foreign hedging arrangements.
-The Company maintains most of its cash balance at a financial institution located in California.
-Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-Uninsured balances aggregated approximately \$86,658,000 as of October 31, 2021, and \$1,921,000 as of April 30, 2021.
+The Company maintains most of its cash balance at financial institutions located throughout the U.S. Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000 for each financial institution.
+Uninsured balances aggregated approximately \$36,356,000 as of January 31, 2022, and \$1,921,000 as of April 30, 2021.
 The Company has not experienced any losses in such accounts.